is a photonovel series, one of many Gundam

 is the debut of prolific mechanical designer Hajime Katoki, the artist behind other iconic Gundams in the franchise such as the V2 Assault Buster Gundam

 and the Gundam Unicorn

-side-stories to have been published, and is usually noted by fans as being one of the most mature stories in the franchise.
+side-stories to have been published, and is usually noted by fans for having one of the most mature plots in the franchise.

 Tropes associated with the Gundam Sentinel are: